scottchiefbaker/ESP-WebOTA/README.md

         OTAServer.handleClient();
     }

-## Perform an update
+**Note:** If you have long `delay()` commands in your `loop()` WebOTA may not be responsive.

+## Upload a sketch

 Navigate to your ESP32 in a web browser, typical URLs are: http://esp32-ota.local:8080/webota.
-To create a binary image you will need the Arduino IDE.
-A binary image can be created by going the `Sketch` menu and selecting `Export compiled Binary`.
+You will need to create a binary sketch image to upload.
+This is done in the Arduino IDE by going to the `Sketch` menu and selecting `Export compiled Binary`.

 ## Based on